Radio Philippines Network: Martial law KBS years and takeover of ABS-CBN (1972–1975)

-On September 23, 1972, the KBS television and radio stations and the newspaper publication Philippines Daily Express, all belonging to the Roberto Benedicto group, were allowed to operate during the martial law period with the former airing Wacky Races and Francisco Tatad's reading of Proclamation No. 1081, where most of the media outfits were closed down after the declaration of martial law with Proclamation No. 1081 by Ferdinand Marcos.
+On September 23, 1972, the KBS television and radio stations, as well as the newspaper publication Philippines Daily Express—all belonging to the Roberto Benedicto group—were allowed to operate during the martial law period.
+The former aired Wacky Races and Francisco Tatad's reading of Proclamation No. 1081, when most media outfits were closed down after the declaration of martial law with this proclamation by Ferdinand Marcos.

-On September 28, 1972, Marcos ordered the takeover of ABS-CBN Broadcasting Corporation and turned over its facilities to KBS, controlled by Benedicto.
+On September 28, 1972, Marcos ordered the takeover of ABS-CBN Broadcasting Corporation and turned its facilities over to KBS, controlled by Benedicto.
 ABS-CBN's facilities were later transferred from KBS to the government-owned Maharlika Broadcasting System.
-Crony-owned media companies broadcast or published news and entertainment meant to project a positive image for the dictatorship and conceal its abuses.
+Crony-owned media companies broadcast or published news and entertainment meant to project a positive image of the dictatorship and to conceal its abuses.

-In 1973, RPN brought the first slow-motion production machine to support the live coverage of the MICAA basketball games.
-Color production with color-ready equipment would enable the government to invest in RPN for color coverages of national events, as then state network GTV (now PTV), which began two years later after the beginning of martial law, was mostly monochrome before its first color broadcasts in 1976.
-In 1974, the KBS network grew with the opening of more stations in Tuguegarao (KBS-9), Bayombong (KBS-7), Legazpi (KBS-2), Palawan (KBS-5), Roxas (KBS-7), Dumaguete (KBS-5 moved to RPN-8), Tacloban (KBS-5), Zamboanga (KBS-5), Dipolog (KBS-5), Pagadian (KBS-5), Ozamiz (KBS-13), Cagayan de Oro (KBS-5), Surigao (KBS-4) and Cotabato (KBS-10).
+In 1973, RPN brought the first slow-motion production machine to support live coverage of the Manila Industrial and Commercial Athletic Association (MICAA) basketball games.
+Color production with color-ready equipment enabled the government to invest in RPN for color coverage of national events, as then state network GTV (now PTV)—which began two years later after the start of martial law—was mostly monochrome before its first color broadcasts in 1976.
+In 1974, the KBS network grew with the opening of more stations in the following locations: Tuguegarao (KBS-9), Bayombong (KBS-7), Legazpi (KBS-2), Palawan (KBS-5), Roxas (KBS-7), Dumaguete (KBS-5 moved to RPN-8), Tacloban (KBS-5), Zamboanga (KBS-5), Dipolog (KBS-5), Pagadian (KBS-5), Ozamiz (KBS-13), Cagayan de Oro (KBS-5), Surigao (KBS-4) and Cotabato (KBS-10).